25 Gray Dog Breeds (With Pictures)

 Akita’s sprung out of northern Japan in colder climates.
 This powerful, noble gray dog breed will need a master exhibiting firm and constant guidance.
 The Akita is a pack animal and will thrive very much on the hierarchy of the household.
 These dogs are incredibly intelligent, willful, and eager to learn—making excellent guard dogs.

 Siberian huskies are another original sled dog on our list.
 They are intensely pack-oriented.
 They tend to be interestingly mouthy as well.
 They make all sorts of howls, growls, and noises when they are playing or communicating.
 While very hyper and potentially destructive, they are fun-loving companions with a happy demeanor.

 25. Miniature Schnauzer

-Even though some of the coat colors of the dogs we mentioned are considered grey, many are referred to as blue.
-Blue is a color that adds an almost lavender or silver hue to the grey coat.
-All these dogs are a beautiful shade of grey, from light to dark.
+Even though some of the coat colors of the dogs we mentioned are considered gray, many are referred to as blue.
+Blue is a color that adds an almost lavender or silver hue to the gray coat.
+All these dogs are a beautiful shade of gray, from light to dark.
 As you can see, this color is displayed on many breeds differently, creating a rich spectrum of diversity to admire.